-In aggregate for 2021, the impact of market pricing for hog and pork prices was favourable to the five-year average as a result of stronger hog production margins offsetting weaker pork processing margins.
+In aggregate for 2022, the impact of market pricing for hog and pork prices was unfavourable compared to the five-year average primarily as a result of weaker pork processing margins.

 The Company uses derivatives and other non-derivative financial instruments to manage its exposures to fluctuations in commodity prices.